Introducing Asana’s Fall 2024 Release. Discover what's new.Explore now

 Calculating the critical path can be done manually, but you can save time by using a critical path algorithm instead.

-Step 1: Write down the start and end times next to each activity.
+Step 1: Write down the start and end time next to each sequence of activities to calculate the sequence's "duration."

-Step 2: Look at the end time of the last activity in the sequence to determine the duration of the entire sequence.
+Find the end time of the last activity in the sequence

 Using the same example above, here’s what the critical path diagram might look like: